Jack Thorne

-Jack Thorne FRSL (born 6 December 1978) is a British playwright, screenwriter, and producer.
+Jack Thorne (born 6 December 1978) is a British playwright, screenwriter, and producer.

 Thorne is best known for writing the stage play Harry Potter and the Cursed Child (2016), the films Wonder (2017), Enola Holmes (2020) and the latter's sequel (2022), and the television programme His Dark Materials (2019–2022).
-Between 2010 and 2015, Thorne co-wrote three mini-series – This Is England '86, This Is England '88 and This Is England '90 – with director Shane Meadows.
+Between 2010 and 2015, Thorne co-wrote three connected mini-series based on the film This Is England – This Is England '86, This Is England '88 and This Is England '90 – with director Shane Meadows.

 In 2023, Thorne's four-part mini-series Best Interests was released starring Michael Sheen and Sharon Horgan.
 It was nominated for several awards, winning Best Limited Series at the Banff Rockie Awards.

 Thorne's two 2025 mini-series, Toxic Town and Adolescence, were released on Netflix to widespread critical acclaim.

+In 2026, the first ever TV series adaptation of William Golding's 1954 novel Lord of the Flies was released with Thorne serving as screenwriter, which received positive reviews.

 Early life and education

 Thorne was born in Bristol on 6 December 1978.
 He was educated at St Bartholomew's School in Newbury, Berkshire, and studied politics at Pembroke College, Cambridge, matriculating in 1998.
 He was forced to "degrade" (drop out to return at a later date) due to ill health in his third year, but returned to finish his studies and graduated with lower second-class honours in 2002.